 If you are planning on printing decals for a production process there is a serious glaze issue you must consider (see the glossary entry for Decals).

-A professionally made screen.
-It uses an aluminum frame and was made in a t-shirt printing shop from a negative created in Adobe Illustrator.
+It is aluminum and was made in a t-shirt printing shop from a negative created in Adobe Illustrator.

 Silk screening is a popular decorating method.
 It is difficult to get a better quality screen than having an aluminum framed one made at a shop that specializes in this process (you can buy those hinges from a screen supplier).
 This screen is 16x20 inches and I have multiple designs on it (I made them in Adobe Illustrator).
 I am about to screen lettering and a logo onto a tile using an ink I made (because I have found drastically different melt behaviors in commercial underglazes).
 I find that simply mixing the ink with water to a very thick consistency works best (it is very easy to plug up the screen if you employ hardening mediums, they are difficult to wash out).